skyleilani/unity-game/README.md

 #### Currently debugging... ####

-- [ x ] *PlayerCollision Script* - possibly in OnCollisionStay: when player hits an obstacle and stays in contact for more than a frame, the obstacle and the player get stuck together until one of them falls off of the playing ground
+- [x] *PlayerCollision Script* - possibly in OnCollisionStay: when player hits an obstacle and stays in contact for more than a frame, the obstacle and the player get stuck together until one of them falls off of the playing ground

      -- [old: ideo of initial bug](https://drive.google.com/file/d/1ZmKTVZOmkKcH46sZOwlaJa-lCvVBX-wI/view?usp=sharing)